Idlewild, Michigan: Decline and redevelopment efforts (1964–present)

 Following the enactment of the Civil Rights Act of 1964, business in Idlewild declined.
 Other vacation resorts were beginning to accommodate African-American visitors, and with federal law requiring that they be accepted anywhere, African Americans began taking advantage of this opportunity.
-Many went to the Florida beaches and Las Vegas casinos, for example, limiting the number arriving at Idlewild.
+Many went to the Florida beaches and Las Vegas casinos, for example, reducing the number arriving at Idlewild.
 According to National Public Radio, "it was integration that killed Idlewild.
 Blacks no longer had to remain invisible".

 In 1966 Idlewild lost its last nearby train access in Baldwin when the Chesapeake and Ohio Railway terminated service on its Grand Rapids-Traverse City route (shortened from its Petoskey terminus), with a timed transfer in Grand Rapids to Chicago-bound trains.

 The national recession in the early 1970s further contributed to an economic downturn in Idlewild, which led to a population decline as local employment options dwindled.
 Idlewild became a lesser-known family vacation and retirement community, primarily attracting retirees who remembered it from its boom period.

 In the 1970s township officials organized a planning commission, zoning board, and other initiatives as a way to encourage community input and to offer specific practical solutions to improve the community.
 Community Development Block Grants (CDBG) were obtained for demolition, additional roadwork, and other structural changes, which resulted in a complete makeover of the island, renamed "Williams Island" in honor of early community leader Dr. Daniel Hale Williams.
 In the 1990s, with federal and state funding scarce, attention was turned away from building projects toward the renovation of existing township properties.
 The federal government designated Lake County as an "Enterprising Community", which facilitated the development of sewer and natural gas systems.
 Businessman John O. Meeks purchased and renovated the Morton Motel, and founded organizations to develop and promote the community, including Mid-Michigan Idlewilders and the Idlewild African American Chamber of Commerce.
 Nonetheless, by 1998, the economy was in a "dismal state" according to a reliable source, with many residents on welfare.
 By that time, the Paradise Club had been torn down and the Flamingo had been closed down.